-We consider a simple subsea production system which consists of an oil well, a flowline, a riser and an inlet separator with a constant pressure.
-The well is equipped with a multiphase flow meter, choke, pressure and temperature sensors which are installed at the bottomhole, upstream and downstream of the choke.
-In addition, information about the choke opening is available.
-The system performance is simulated in OLGA which is considered to be one of the leading simulation tools for multiphase flow transport in oil and gas production systems.
-To manipulate the choke opening and inflow sources as well as collect simulation results, we use MATLAB together with an OPC server.
-Such a simulation setup enables advanced options for controlling variables and allows introducing additional system dynamics to mimic a real system behavior.
-The production system is shown in Fig. 2.
+We consider a simple subsea production system which consists of an oil well, a flowline, a riser and an inlet separator with a constant pressure, see Fig. 2.
+The parameters of the system are shown in Table 1.
+The well is equipped with a multiphase flow meter (MPFM), choke, pressure (P) and temperature (T) sensors which are installed at the bottomhole, upstream and downstream of the choke.
+In addition, information about the choke opening (C{op}) is available.
+The system performance is simulated in OLGA which is one of the leading simulation tools for multiphase flow transport in oil and gas production systems (Bendiksen et al. (1991)).
+To manipulate the choke opening and inflow sources as well as collect simulation results, we use MATLAB together with an OPC (Open Platform Communication) server.